a-newman/835project/README.md

 ### Proposed UI-Backend interfacing
 The backend provides the following.
 1. A pre-trained Model
-2. A function that takes a time interval(in seconds),  collects the data for that time interval, uses the model to classify the gesture, and finally returns a score the for the performed gesture.
+2. A function that takes a time interval(in seconds) and a model,  collects the data for that time interval, uses the model to classify the gesture, and finally returns a score for the performed gesture.
 The UI is responsible for
 1. Loading the model
 2. Determing the time interval for the user gesture performances to be recorded
-3. Calling the backend to collect the data with the this interval
+3. Calling the backend to collect the data with the interval

 ### BackEnd TODO:
 - [ ] Normalize frames from the Kinect by position (set x, y, z to 0)?